Fonts

 Overview

-"Methods for Text objects" are used on Musescore's Text (based) objects.
 A Musescore Text object is an object that contains individual characters that can be entered and removed by using (typing on) a computer keyboard.
-To determine if an object is Text, simply double-click on it to enter Edit mode.
-All Text objects can be edited in Edit mode.
+Text object can be edited in Edit mode, simply double-click on it to enter Edit mode.
+Text line object (Line object containing Text) has Begin Text, Continue Text, End Text properties, see Lines chapter.

 Plain characters

-Plain characters, entered using a computer keyboard, use font assigned in Inspector (musescore 3), Properties Panel (musescore 4) and the Style window (Format > Style), formatting concept is covered in the chapters Layout and formatting in Musescore and the Text styles and properties.
+Plain characters, entered using a computer keyboard, use font assigned in Inspector (musescore 3), Properties panel (musescore 4) and the Style windows (Format → Style → [item] and Format → Style → Text Styles → [item]), see formatting concept in the Layout and formatting in Musescore and Text styles and properties chapters.
 Their font options are explained in the "Font options of plain characters" section below.

-They are usually functional, which means they are understand by Musescore to create correct playback, for example only that augmentation dot works with Tempo marking's "Follow text" function.
-Therefore, it is important make a distinction, using them is differnt from adding a specific raw unicode characters.
-It is possible but not advisable to achieve similar visual result, by using a Text object and adding raw unicode characters defined in Private Use Area (PUA, wikipedia).
+It is possible but not advisable to achieve similar visual result by directly using raw unicode characters defined in Private Use Area (PUA, wikipedia).
 To do this, use "Symbols and special characters" window Unicode tab, or the Master palette window Symbol category, or copy from other programs or from the internet.
 Unicode characters entered this way are plain characters.
-See Notation types chapter.
+Using raw PUA unicode characters bypasses font fallback mechanism and creates unnecessary risk of displaying the unsupported character symbol (tofu, wikipedia).

-Plain characters can use any of fonts already built into Musescore program, or any of fonts installed on the operating system.
+Plain characters can use fonts already built into Musescore program, and fonts installed on the operating system(OS).

-It is advisable to learn which fonts are generally available across different machines first, and use them only.
+It is advisable to only use fonts that are generally available across different machines.
 Scores containing text that uses fonts such as Times New Roman, Arial etc. should render correctly on all machines.
 Same goes for scores on www.musescore.com , but for related issues please contact official dot com support rather dot org volunteers.

 • In the Style window (Format > Style):